Actor input schema file specification 1.0

 .

-The file is a JSON schema with our extensions, which defines input properties for an Actor, including documentation, default value, and user interface definition.
+The file is a JSON schema with our extensions describing a single Actor input object and its properties, including documentation, default value, and user interface definition.

 For full reference, see Input schema specification in Apify documentation.